IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_trusted_profile_claim_rule.rst

 Parameters
 ----------

-  cr_type (False, str, None)
-    The compute resource type the rule applies to, required only if type is specified as 'Profile-CR'.
-Valid values are VSI, IKS_SA, ROKS_SA.

-  type (True, str, None)
+  profile_id (True, str, None)
-    (Required for new resource) Type of the calim rule, either 'Profile-SAML' or 'Profile-CR'.
+    (Required for new resource) ID of the trusted profile to create a claim rule.

   realm_name (False, str, None)